AdobeDocs/target.de-DE/help/c-target/c-visitor-profile/working-with-customer-attributes.md

 * Adobe does not guarantee that 100% of customer attribute (visitor profile) data from CRM databases will be onboarded to the [!DNL Experience Cloud] and, thus, be available for use for targeting in [!DNL Target].
 In unserem aktuellen Design besteht die Möglichkeit, dass ein geringer Prozentsatz der Daten nicht integriert wird.
 * The lifetime of customer attributes data imported from the [!DNL Experience Cloud] to [!DNL Target] depends on the lifetime of the visitor profile, which is 14 days by default.
 Weitere Informationen finden Sie unter  [Lebensdauer des Besucherprofils](../../c-target/c-visitor-profile/visitor-profile-lifetime.md#concept_D9F21B416F1F49159F03036BA2DD54FD).
-* If the `vst.*` parameters are the only thing identifying the visitor, the existing "authenticated" profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
+* If the `vst.*` parameters are the only thing identifying the visitor, the existing &quot;authenticated&quot; profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
 Das Profil kommt nur ins Spiel, wenn `authState` in UNAUTHENTICATED (1) geändert wird.

-   For example, if the `vst.myDataSource.id` parameter is used to identify the visitor (where `myDataSource` is the data source alias) and there is no MCID or third-party ID, using the parameter `vst.myDataSource.authState=0` won't fetch the profile that might have been created through a Customer Attributes import.
+   For example, if the `vst.myDataSource.id` parameter is used to identify the visitor (where `myDataSource` is the data source alias) and there is no MCID or third-party ID, using the parameter `vst.myDataSource.authState=0` won&#39;t fetch the profile that might have been created through a Customer Attributes import.
 Wenn das gewünschte Verhalten darin bestehen soll, das authentifizierte Profil aufzurufen, muss `vst.myDataSource.authState` den Wert 1 (AUTHENTICATED) haben.

 * Folgende Zeichen können nicht gesendet werden `mbox3rdPartyID`: Plus-Zeichen (+) und Schrägstrich (/).